mia-platform/documentation/docs/development_suite/identity-and-access-management/service-account-management.md

 :::
 ### Editing a Service Account Role

-A Service Account Role in the Company can be modified: to do so, simply click on the pencil-shaped button on the desired Service Account row and select the new Role.
+A Service Account Role in the Company can be modified: to do so, simply click on the edit button for the desired Service Account row and select the new Role.

 <!-- TODO: SCREENSHOT OF COMPANY EDIT SA MODAL -->

 ### Removing a Service Account from the Company

-A Service Account can be removed from the Company by clicking the trash icon on the table and confirming the action.
+A Service Account can be removed from the Company by clicking the delete icon on the table and confirming the action.

 <!-- TODO: SCREENSHOT OF COMPANY DELETE SA MODAL -->